 URD jump-starts underground apprentices.
 From explaining the basics of underground loops, to normally open and normally closed switch positions, to hi-potting and isolating faulted cable sections, Lineman's Reference - URD takes potentially-confusing concepts and procedures and turns them into clear, digestible labs that a first-day hand can complete.

-These aren't calculator/diagram apps — they're fully interactive apps that require you to manually wire banks, pull elbows, check voltage, open/close/blow fuses, and restore power to customers.
+These aren't calculator/diagram apps.
+They're fully interactive apps that require you to manually wire banks, pull elbows, check voltage, open/close/blow fuses, and restore power to customers.
 A calculator gives you a number.
 These apps teach you how and why.